ZakiKurdya/Predictive-Maintenance/dataset/readme.md

 4. overstrain failure (OSF): if the product of tool wear and torque exceeds 11,000 minNm for the L product variant (12,000 M, 13,000 H), the process fails due to overstrain.
 This is true for 98 datapoints.
 5. random failures (RNF): each process has a chance of 0,1 % to fail regardless of its process parameters.
 This is the case for only 5 datapoints, less than could be expected for 10,000 datapoints in our dataset.
    If at least one of the above failure modes is true, the process fails and the 'machine failure' label is set to 1.
 It is therefore not transparent to the machine learning method, which of the failure modes has caused the process to fail.
-6. This dataset is part of the following publication, please cite when using this dataset:
-   S. Matzka, "Explainable Artificial Intelligence for Predictive Maintenance Applications," 2020 Third International Conference on Artificial Intelligence for Industries (AI4I), 2020, pp. 69-74, doi: 10.1109/AI4I49448.2020.00023.

-The image of the milling process is the work of Daniel Smyth @ Pexels: https://www.pexels.com/de-de/foto/industrie-herstellung-maschine-werkzeug-10406128/